What is the Excel CEILING Function?

 The function is very useful in financial analysis as it helps in setting the price after currency conversion, discounts, etc. When preparing financial models, CEILING helps us round up the numbers as per the requirement.
 For example, if we provide =CEILING(10,5), the function will round off to the nearest 5 dollars.

 The function uses the following arguments:

-- Number (required argument) – It is the value that we wish to round off.
+- Number (required argument) – This is the value that we wish to round off.

-- Significance (required argument) – It is the multiple that we wish to round up.
+- Significance (required argument) – This is the multiple that we wish to round up to.
 It would use the same arithmetic sign (positive or negative) as per the provided number argument.